AdemolaAri/tennis-mcp-server/README.md

 5. Test the server:

-   In a new terminal, start the visual interface:
+   In a new terminal, start the visual interface and navigate to the localhost route in your browser:
    ```bash
    mcp dev server.py
    ```